LapisPlugins/LapisJoinAvatar/README.md

 ### Features that are the same:

-- Colour code support for text that accompanies avatar
+- Colour code support for the text that accompanies avatars
-- Hex colour codes for avatar (this was the last update from PictureLogin)
+- Hex colour codes for the avatar (this was the last update from PictureLogin)
 - Support for a custom URL for fetching avatar image
 - Support for variables in text